trevormarrr/cst339-milestone/milestone4/README.md

 ## Requirements

 ### Review Project Overview
-- Examine the project requirement in the **"CST-339 CLC Project Overview"**
+- Examine the project requirements in the **"CST-339 CLC Project Overview"**

 ### Complete the Following Tasks:

 1. **Main Application Module**
     - The main application, at this point, should have final styles, fonts, colors, and an overall application theme implemented that will be used for the remaining milestone deliverables.

 2. **Login Module**
     - The module should be refactored to use Spring JDBC or Spring Data JDBC and a data service that is designed using the data access object (DAO) or the repository design pattern.

 3. **Registration Module**
     - The module should be refactored to use using Spring JDBC or Spring Data JDBC and a data service that is designed using the data access object (DAO) or the repository design pattern.

 4. **Product Creation Module**
     - The module should be refactored to use using Spring JDBC or Spring Data JDBC and a data service that is designed using the data access object (DAO) or the repository design pattern.

 *Note: All pages must be designed using one or more common Thymeleaf layouts.*